 Writing a business plan for investors is 15-30 pages with in-depth analysis and full details of facts and figures to support assumptions of the market.
 Writing a business plan for the bank is 10-15 pages and focused with the bank's concern with risk.
 A venture plan presents the upside and potential return on investments, whereas a bank plan reduces the risks and sells the ability to repay the loan.

-2. Business Plan Outline:
+2. Create a Business Plan Outline

 A business plan outline is the second most important starting point once you've pre-determined your audience.
 The business plan outline should be prepared before the actual research and writing of the business plan.

-3. Research & Information Collection:
+3. Research and Collect Information

 Once you have made the decision of the type of funding your business requires, it is time for the research.
 Business plan research covers several key areas: